noriakis/software/docs/wcGeneSummary/03-custom-usage.md

-# Interactive inspection of Bayesian network annotated by words
+# Interactive inspection of gene cluster network annotated by words